jbush001/NyuziProcessor/CONTRIBUTING.md

     Fmax 54.3 MHz
     73,034 Logic elmements

-Ensure the frequence hasn't decreased too much (the design will not work on FPGA if it is below 50 MHz), and that the number of logic elements hasn't increased disproportionately.
+Ensure the frequency hasn't decreased too much (the design will not work on FPGA if it is below 50 MHz), and that the number of logic elements hasn't increased disproportionately.